Nonparametric estimation of trawl processes: Theory and applications: Background and construction of the estimators

 while for $t=0$, we suggest estimation via the averaged realised variance:

+Although estimating $a(0)$ via (\ref{eq:a-est}) with $l=0$ may be more natural, our choice brings several benefits, as we briefly outline below.
+Denote by $\check{a}(0)$ the right-hand side of (\ref{eq:a-est}) for $t=0$ and observe that

-\begin{remark} Note that one can consistently (and probably in a more natural way) estimate $a(0)$ via the formula (\ref{eq:a-est}) with $l=0$.
-However, when the process is Gaussian, this alternative approach creates an asymptotic error (which does not fulfil any type of second-order limit theorem) that in general cannot be de-biased from available data.
-The estimator proposed in (\ref{eq:defa0hat}) avoids this situation in practice and it makes our estimation procedure more robust.
+This shows that by choosing $\hat{a}(0)$ over $\check{a}(0)$ we reduce bias and the estimation error due to the sample mean.
+Furthermore, as we will see later, when the process is Gaussian, the error produced by $\check{a}(0)$ does not fulfil any type of second-order limit theorem.
+The estimator proposed in (\ref{eq:defa0hat}) avoids this situation in practice and makes our estimation procedure more robust.